pandemic babies who are now toddlers playing together

 • Playdates with one or two other toddlers

-• Leaving your toddler with a babysitter, friend or family member for a short period of time (starting out with even just 20 minutes)
+• Leaving your toddler with a babysitter, friend, or family member for a short period (starting with even just 20 minutes)

 Baby Steps Towards Social Experiences and Behaviors

-And since adopting this baby steps mindset, I have actually been blown away by how fast he is taking those baby steps!
+Since adopting this baby steps mindset, I have been blown away by how fast he is taking those baby steps!
 For example, within a week, he went from running away from kids who were close to him at the park, to sharing his toy cars with a couple of little boys.

 Building Social Life into a Routine